jewettaij/visfd/doc/doc_filter_mrc.md

 ### -must-link  *file_name.txt*

+*WARNING: This is an experimental feature as of 2019-4-09*

 If the "**-connect**" argument fails, you can manually force different regions in the image to the same object